-- In "I Am the Night", Batman messes up a stakeout, and Commissioner Gordon is shot as a result.
+- In "I Am the Night", Batman messes up a stakeout and Commissioner Gordon is shot as a result.
 In the wake of this, he goes into a deep, irrational depression and nearly gives up the cape and cowl, even when he hears that the gangster has broken out of jail and plans to finish the job.
-Only when Robin tries to save Gordon on his own does he finally snap out of it.
+It is only when Robin tries to save Gordon on his own does he finally snap out of it.

-- "Chemistry" has him give up being Batman when he finally found the love of his life, preferring to settle down and marry (though Nightwing believed he would be back in the suit in a month).
-However it is later discovered that she, (along with everyone else's partner on said ship) is a plant person created by Ivy to inherit all their fortunes once they're dead.
-Bruce is back as Batman to foil her plot.
+- In "Chemistry", he decides to give up being Batman when he finally found the love of his life, preferring to settle down and marry (though Nightwing believed he would be back in the suit in a month).
+However, it is later discovered that she (along with everyone else's partner on said ship) is a plant person created by Ivy to inherit all their fortunes once they're dead.
+Bruce returns back to being Batman in order to foil her plot.

-- Ace Pilot: He has a seemingly endless supply of Batwings.
-He does get shot down by other pilots on occasion, but typically that's because he's outnumbered more than anything else.
+- Ace Pilot: He is a very skilled pilot and has a seemingly endless supply of Batwings.
+He does get shot down by other pilots on occasion, but that's typically because he's outnumbered more than anything else.

-- Adaptational Heroism: In Justice League (Unlimited), he's shown to be far more loyal and supportive of the League than his comics counterpart at the time.
-Notably he refuses to entirely forgive Hawkgirl for creating files for the team's weaknesses and betraying them, which was something his comics counterpart agreed on, and likewise despite having some doubts about the League's N.G.O.
-Superpower status he more or less does see Cadmus as a bigger threat to the world than the League is (which is true).
+- Adaptational Nice Guy: In Justice League (Unlimited), he's shown to be far more loyal and supportive towards the Justice League than his comic book counterpart was at the time.
+Notably, he refuses to entirely forgive Hawkgirl for creating files for the team's weaknesses and betraying them, which was something his comic book counterpart has agreed upon and done before.
+Also, despite having some doubts about the League's N.G.O.
+Superpower status, he more or less does see Cadmus as a bigger threat to the world than the League is (which is true).

 - Aloof Ally: He's considered a part time member of the Justice League.